amitsaha/amitsaha.github.io/content/systemd-supervisord.md

 - shutdown proceeds

 What if `drain-connections` is stopped first?
-That is okay, because that will execute the necessary commands we would want to be execute.
+That is okay, because that will execute the necessary commands we would want to be executed.
+Then, `supervisord` can be stopped which will stop our application server, but the `drain-connections` unit has already done its job by that time.